bbcoelho/bbcoelho/README.md

 I'm a developer from Belo Horizonte, Brazil, currently working at [Bkper Inc.](https://github.com/bkper) where I build solutions using Google Apps Scripts and Node.js.
 I'm passionate about learning new technologies and applying them to solve real-world problems.

-- 🌱 I’m currently learning Web Development, Domain-Driven Design (DDD), and Test-Driven Development (TDD).
+- 🌱 I'm currently learning Web Development, Domain-Driven Design (DDD), and Test-Driven Development (TDD).
-- 👯 I’m looking to collaborate on open-source projects.
+- 👯 I'm looking to collaborate on open-source projects.
 - 📫 How to reach me: [LinkedIn](https://www.linkedin.com/in/bruno-coelho-9ab0b0139/) or bbcoelho@gmail.com.

 ---

-### Core Skills
+## Core Skills

 <p align="center">
   <a href="https://www.typescriptlang.org/" target="_blank">